Facebook_off Twitter_off Pinterest Youtube_off Emailnewsletter

 Note: Cooked potatoes appear to be fine for dogs and can be found in many commercial dog foods.

-Symptoms of oxalates: Tremors, seizures, heart arrhythimias.
+Symptoms of oxalates: Tremors, seizures, heart arrhythmias.

 Action: Take your pet to the vet or emergency clinic for care.

-rhubarb can be toxic to dogsRhubarb - like tomatoes and raw potatoes, rhubarb contain oxalates, which trigger abnormalities with the nervous system, kidneys and digestive tract.
+Like tomatoes and raw potatoes, rhubarb contain oxalates, which trigger abnormalities with the nervous system, kidneys and digestive tract.

-Symptoms: Tremors, seizures, heart arrhythimias.
+Symptoms: Tremors, seizures, heart arrhythmias.

 Action: Take your pet to the vet or emergency clinic for care.

-Mushrooms - can contain toxins are very dangerous for dogs, and in the worst cases, can result in the death.
-Common white mushrooms appear to be safe for dogs and are not considered dangerous foods for dogs.
+Common white mushrooms appear to be safe for dogs to eat and are not considered dangerous foods for dogs.
 However, wild mushrooms are often poisonous.

 The majority of fatal cases of poisoning are by the death cap mushroom (Amanita Phalloides), which are thankfully not used in cooking.
 It is best to consider all wild mushrooms potentially toxic to dogs.

 Symptoms vary dependent on mushroom.
-They may include: nervous system abnormalities, anxiety, restlessness, slow heart beat, wheezing, urination, salivation, diarrhea, seizure, coma, vomiting.
+They may include: nervous system abnormalities, anxiety, restlessness, slow heartbeat, wheezing, urination, salivation, diarrhea, seizure, coma, vomiting.

 For death cap mushrooms symptoms include: profuse bloody diarrhea, nausea and vomiting, abdominal pain, dehydration, fever, and a rapid heart beat which lasts for approximately 24 hours.
 The next phase results in death within 3 to 7 days.